 - Tingling or numbness in the hands or feet

-- Very dry skin, which can a be a sign of dehydration
+- Very dry skin, which can be a sign of dehydration

 - Sores that are slow to heal and more infections than usual, because of the weakened immune system

-Individualized diet planned with the help of a registered clinical dietitian is important.
-The diet should be high in fiber, fruits and vegetables; and low in simple sugars and saturated fats.
+Self-care: Individualized diet planned with the help of a registered clinical dietitian is important.
+The diet should be high in fibre, fruits and vegetables; and low in simple sugars and saturated fats.

 Medication: Blood glucose lowering or insulin-related medications may be prescribed depending upon the severity of occurrence.